-The survey designer is faced with the task of providing estimates that are as useful as possible for the purposes to which they are put.
-This needs to be tempered with knowledge of the purposes that the data is suitable for.
-In the LFS case most users would state their key interest as lag 1 movements, yet the data is not suitable for detecting such short term changes in the population.
-This paper suggests that many survey designs should be aimed at achieving good estimates of longer term change.
+The survey designer is faced with the task of providing estimates that are as useful as possible for the purposes the survey aims to achieve.
+For a repeated survey, most users are interested in monitoring change over time.
+This does not necessarily mean that the key interest of users in a monthly survey should be month-to-month movements.
+This paper suggests that survey designs should in many cases be aimed at achieving good estimates of longer term change.

 The paper suggested a number of outcomes that are of interest to users and that could be assessed in designing a repeating survey.
-It introduced a trend as a surrogate for the sorts of analysis that users do to determine the longer term behaviour of a series, and specifies outcomes related to the trend.
+It introduced the X11 trend as a surrogate for the sorts of analysis that users do to determine the longer term behaviour of a series, and specified outcomes related to the trend.
 It also examined the effects on the various outcomes of changing two aspects of the survey design - the rotation pattern and the estimator.

 In the LFS example there were three main alternatives to the current rotation pattern and estimator.
 The first was to add composite estimation - this improves standard errors across all outcomes.
-The second was to move to the "2 in 2 out" pattern with composite estimation - this improved the longer term outcomes further, but was not quite as good for lag 1 movement.
-The third alternative was to move to a "1 in 2 out" pattern with simple estimation - this could achieve further improvements to the standard error of most longer term outcomes, but was very poor for lag 1 movement.
-This is very noticeable in the simulated series of sampling errors, where the "1 in 2 out" series appears quite irregular.
+The second was to move to the '2 in 2 out' pattern with composite estimation - this improved the longer term outcomes further, but was not quite as good for lag one movement.
+The third alternative was to move to a '1 in 2 out' pattern with simple estimation - this could achieve further improvements to the standard error of most longer term outcomes, but was very poor for lag one movement.
+This is very noticeable in the simulated series of sampling errors, where the '1 in 2 out' series appears quite irregular.